 1WHY SHOULD I CHOOSE THE PREMIER MIND INSTITUTE?

 The mental health providers at the Premier Mind Institute, Inc. (PMI) strive to provide the highest quality of care, using evidence-based treatments.
-We use a “whole person” treatment approach, discussing not only medications (when indicated) and psychotherapy as part of a treatment plan, but also, we address lifestyle changes, diet, exercise, and other alternative modalities of treatment.
+We use a “whole person” treatment approach, discussing not only medications (when indicated) and psychotherapy in Newport Beach as part of a treatment plan, but also, we address lifestyle changes, diet, exercise, and other alternative modalities of treatment.
 We also understand the importance of collaborative care, and our providers work with each other, other mental health professionals, physicians, and colleagues to corroborate care in an effort to improve treatment outcomes.
 At the end of the day, we believe that the overall goal is improved functionality and better quality of life.
 Our providers work with each patient to come up with a personalized treatment plan with these goals in mind.

 2HOW CAN I SCHEDULE AN APPOINTMENT?